Veleth/personal-website/content/about.md

 # Other technologies

 For my personal projects, I typically choose Python 3.
 I also keep trying to learn some Swift in my free time.
-I've briefly worked with Magento 1 and 2.
+I've briefly worked with Magento 1 and 2

-During my time at the university, I've done some programming in: C, C++, C#, Java, Julia, Kotlin, Haskell, Prolog.

 # Other facts
-- I enjoy games of all kinds: board games, video games, pen and paper RPGs.
+- I enjoy games of all kinds: board games, video games, pen and paper RPGs
 - I accumulate books.
-I mean, I read books, but due to some mysterious circumstances the growth of my to-read outpaces my reading speed.
+I mean, I read books, but due to some mysterious circumstances the growth of my to-read stack outpaces my reading speed
 - When it comes to sports, I swim and play tennis.
-I also love indoor bouldering, though my city lacks a nice gym.
+I also love indoor bouldering, though my city lacks a nice gym